Resonances for large one-dimensional "ergodic" systems: Introduction

-\end{enumerate} \end{Th} After rescaling their width by $L$, resonances are nicely interspaced points lying on an analytic curve (see Fig.~\ref{fig:2-3}).
+the estimates in~\eqref{eq:6} being uniform for all the resonances in $I+i[-c_0,0]$ when $L\to+\infty$. \end{itemize} \end{itemize} \end{Th} After rescaling their width by $L$, resonances are nicely inter-spaced points lying on an analytic curve (see Fig.~\ref{fig:2-3}).
 We give a more precise description of the resonances in Theorem~\ref{thr:2} and Propositions~\ref{pro:2} and~\ref{pro:3}.
-In particular, we describe the set of energies $\mathcal{D}$ and the resonances near these energies: there, the resonances lie further away from the real axis, the maximal distance being of order $L^{-1}\log L$.
+In particular, we describe the set of energies $\mathcal{D}$ and the resonances near these energies: they lie further away from the real axis, the maximal distance being of order $L^{-1}\log L$ (see Fig.~\ref{fig:10}).
 Theorem~\ref{thr:22} only describes the resonances closest to the real axis.
 In section~\ref{sec:periodic-case}, we also give results on the resonances located deeper into the lower half of the complex plane.